The Shanty Where Santy Claus Lives

-The Shanty Where Santy Claus Lives is a 1932 Christmas-themed Warner Bros.
-Merrie Melodies animated short film directed by Rudolf Ising.
+The Shanty Where Santy Claus Lives is a 1932 American animated comedy short film directed by Rudolf Ising.
+It is the nineteenth film in the Merrie Melodies series.
 The short was released early alongside the film Vanity Street on December 21, 1932, at the Warner Bros.
 Theater in Hollywood; the short would be released in theaters in the United States on December 24, 1932.
+It is the final Harman-Ising era cartoon distributed by Warner Bros.
+Pictures to not have its copyright renewed, and is hence in the public domain.

 It makes use of a Great Depression setting of Christmas where Santa Claus is seeking shelter.
 The short takes place at a shantytown; hence the name "The Shanty Where Santy Claus Lives".